RobertHochberg/FellerHochberg/README.md

 # The Graphics Directory
 Contains encapsulated PostScript and PDF pictures of tilings of rectangles.
 These tilings are extreme in the sense that they achieve the shortest length longest-AP among all tilings of the given rectangle.
-The EPS files were drawn by DrawTiling.java in SATgenerators Directory.
-PDF file were created from the EPS files using the eps2pdf utility.
+The EPS files were drawn by DrawTiling.java in the SATgenerators Directory.
+PDF file were created from the EPS files using the popular eps2pdf utility.

 File names are of the form `HxW-L.eps` or `HxW-L.pdf`.
 H and W represent the height and width of the rectangle.
 L is the length of the longest AP in the given tiling.